Testicular self-examination: Limitations

 The effectiveness of performing routine TSE in men without symptoms in reducing morbidity and mortality from testicular cancer is not clear, and as such, not all organizations endorse the procedure as a screening test, arguing that it may lead to unnecessary treatments.
 Additionally, some signs and symptoms of testicular cancer found during TSE are common to other disorders of the male urinary tract and reproductive organs, including hydrocele testis, spermatocele, genitourinary system cancers, urinary tract infections, sexually transmitted infections, or testicular torsion, which may prompt medical attention to preserve reproductive and urinary function.
 These potential false positives may cause unnecessary concern or anxiety to patients.

 Society and culture

 Testicular self-examination has generally low rates of practice in part because young men have very low rates of health-seeking behaviors, leading to higher rates of mortality and morbidity.
 This is likely influenced by the fact that men face potential perceived societal pressures and judgement, which create obstacles to these patients seeking care.

+Education and promotion

+Educational interventions that teach men about and how to perform testicular self-examination have been shown to improve men's knowledge and beliefs surrounding TSEs and testicular health.
+Educational programs using brochures, videos, online-based lessons, and other methods have improved men's self-efficacy in performing the exam and increased recognized benefits of the exam.
+Other successful interventions have included motivational videos and virtual reality (VR).
+These interventions have been shown to increase the likelihood of performing these self-checks and have also increased men's testicular knowledge.
+Programs that are delivered by medical professionals such as nurses or physicians are considered to be the most effective for improving awareness and knowledge.

+Complementary approaches using humor-based public health messages have also been explored to make discussions of men's health less stigmatized and more approachable.
+These public health messages tend to use puns or sexual innuendos (i.e. "Touch Yourself Tonight").
+Evidence shows that humor-based public service announcements about TSEs can reduce anxiety and stigma, and increase motivation towards performing these self checks.
+Researchers do note that the humor must be audience appropriate in order to effectively reach a wide variety of men.
+Sexualized or stereotypical humor may isolate some men, whereas lighter humor that avoids sexualized or stereotypical rhetoric can enhance promotion and awareness.